falconeaj1/NLP_reddit/README.md

 #### Data Modeling: `dom3_model.ipynb` and `dom4_model.ipynb`
 The primary data used in the modeling were the words used in the title.
-A variety of models were tested using just the text data and they nearly all had the same accuracy performance right under 60%.
+A variety of models were tested using just the text data from the title and they nearly all had the same accuracy performance right under 60%.
 This was improvement over baseline, 51%, by about 8%.
 The classifiers tested included:
 1. Logistic Regression
 2. Naïve Bayes (Bernoulli and Multinomial)
 3. Random Forest